ghc/ghc/docs/users_guide/bugs.rst

    This flag ensures that yield points are inserted at every function entrypoint (at the expense of a bit of performance).

--  GHC's updated exhaustiveness and coverage checker (see :ref:`options-sanity`) is quite expressive but with a rather high performance cost (in terms of both time and memory consumption), mainly due to guards.
-Two flags have been introduced to give more control to the user over guard reasoning: :ghc-flag:`-Wtoo-many-guards` and :ghc-flag:`-ffull-guard-reasoning` (see :ref:`options-sanity`).
-   When :ghc-flag:`-ffull-guard-reasoning` is on, pattern match checking for guards runs in full power, which may run out of memory/substantially increase compilation time.

 -  GHC does not allow you to have a data type with a context that mentions type variables that are not data type parameters.
 For
    example: